 Keep things simple, limit stress, and you’ll probably thank yourself later.
 Animal-Based 30 food list

 When to eat & how much

 Let your body decide when to eat.
 If you’re hungry, eat.
 Many people end up eating one or two meals per day.
 Others eat more frequently.
-One rule I suggest that everyone follow is to eat your last meal as early as possible, at least 3-4 hours before you go to sleep.
+One rule I suggest that everyone follow is to eat your last meal as early as possible, at least a few hours before you go to sleep.

 Ultimately, let your body decide.

 Since you will be eliminating crap and eating whole foods, your hunger signals may change.
 You may feel a dip in energy, less mental clarity, your stomach growling, or even a bit lightheaded as your cue for hunger instead of cravings or that “hangry” feeling you may be used to.

 In regards to how much to eat, listen to your body here too.
 If you’re hungry, just eat more.
 If you’re full or bloated, don’t eat for a few hours or maybe fast the rest of the day.

 The longer you do this, the more metabolically healthy and flexible you will become, and the more you’ll learn your body’s cues and signals.
 Animal-Based 30 food list